thedvlprguy/DivineInsights/src/content/blog/how-to-add-an-estimated-reading-time.md

 ---
-title: How to add an estimated reading time in AstroPaper
+title: How to add an estimated reading time in DivineInsights
-author: Sat Naing
+author: Aditya Tomar
-pubDatetime: 2023-07-21T10:11:06.130Z
+pubDatetime: 2024-07-21T10:11:06.130Z
-modDatetime: 2024-01-03T14:53:25Z
+modDatetime: 2024-10-18T05:17:19Z
 slug: how-to-add-estimated-reading-time
 featured: false
 draft: false
 tags:
   - FAQ
-description: How you can add an 'Estimated Reading time' in your blog posts of AstroPaper.
+description: How you can add an 'Estimated Reading time' in your blog posts of DivineInsights.
 ---

 As the [Astro docs](https://docs.astro.build/en/recipes/reading-time/) say, we can use remark plugin to add a reading time property in our frontmatter.
 However, for some reason, we can't add this feature by following what stated in Astro docs.
 Therefore, to achieve this, we have to tweak a little bit.
 This post will demonstrate how we can do that.